 - Doping: the use of banned performance-enhancing drugs by competitors or athletes.
-The use of these drugs to enhance performance is considered unethical by most international sports / gaming organizations and is viewed as a form a cheating.
-Doping in sports has been noted as far back in time as in chariot racing to recent controversies in baseball, swimming, tennis and cycling and has in recent years extended into the new cultures of international video game competition and virtual sport.
+The use of these drugs to enhance performance is considered unethical by most international sports/gaming organizations and is viewed as a form of cheating.
+Doping in sports has been noted as far back in time as in chariot racing to recent controversies in baseball, swimming, tennis, and cycling and has in recent years extended into the new cultures of international video game competition and virtual sport.

 - Extortion: also referred to as “blackmail” is a crime in which one party uses threats or violence to intimidate or coerce another party to comply with a demand or illegal request against their will.
-This can involve the demand for money, notoriety, property or any normally unauthorized behaviour using a threat against the athletes reputation, family, self, etc.
+This can involve the demand for money, notoriety, property or any normally unauthorized behavior using a threat against the athletes’ reputation, family, self, etc.

 - Game Fixing: is what occurs when an outside party (organized crime) interferes with a game, tournament or event to manipulate or alter the natural outcome.
 This usually involves gambling or ensuring that a certain team or athlete advances beyond a point that they would not normally have the skill or competency to succeed.
 This is by far the most common problem in organized sports around the world.

 - Event Integrity: the threat to the integrity of a match, game or tournament via manipulation by hacker(s), or other electronic interference to ensure that an advantage or disadvantage is given to a play or team.
 This can also include a virus attack or software manipulation which in no way impacts the game or tournament but rather gives access to unauthorized parties to the software system or network allowing the unauthorized party to manipulate data or information, damage the software or integrity of the game, or otherwise interfere with the participants or attendees of the event.